Simple Ways to Reduce Money Stress

 Perhaps the most important way to reduce money stress is to attack the root cause of that stress.
 Strive to understand the core problem.
 If you have too much credit card debt, how did that happen?
 If it’s because you spend more than you can afford, try to understand the motivation behind that behavior.
 There’s probably a feeling or emotional motivator a couple layers below the more obvious surface problem.
 Try to figure out what really happened and take active steps to change your behavior and create a less stressful situation for yourself.

 If you’re stressed about your income, consider what it might take to get a raise, move into a higher paying job, or add a second income.
-If you have more debt than you can handle, consider working with a debt and budget specialist or inquiring about a debt consolidation loan.
+If you have more debt than you can handle, a debt management plan may be a good way to save money and simplify your monthly finances.
 Try to find the solution that works for you and make continuous progress towards those goals.